AjayKMehta/setup-machine/README.md

     winget install twpayne.chezmoi -l D:\Apps\chezmoi
     ```

+- Run `chezmoi init` to create an initial `chezmoi.toml` using template in repo:

+    ```shell
+    chezmoi init AjayKMehta
+    ```

+    :point_right: You can supply `--apply` in above command to generate dot files at same time.

 - Provide the path to your KeePassXC database in your configuration file if any.
 See [here](https://www.chezmoi.io/user-guide/password-managers/keepassxc/) for details.

-- Run the following command to get dot files:
+- To test this template, [use `chezmoi execute-template` with the `--init` and `--promptString` flags](https://www.chezmoi.io/user-guide/setup/#create-a-config-file-on-a-new-machine-automatically):

     ```shell
+    cat ~/.local/share/chezmoi/.chezmoi.toml.tmpl | chezmoi execute-template --init --promptString gpgrecipient='<RECIPIENT>'
+    ```

+- Generate dot files:

+    ```shell
-    chezmoi init --apply AjayKMehta
+    chezmoi apply
     ```

 ## [Hugo](https://gohugo.io/)